 Resource reporting on diagrams

-You can report on resource allocation across your map in order to, for example, highlight all the activities a given resource is involved in, or understand the relationships between activities, roles and the systems or facilities used.
-Combining with Data Tables, you can expand the scope and value of those relationships.
+You can report on resource allocation across your map in order to, for example, highlight all the activities a given resource is involved in, or understand the relationships between activities, roles, and the systems or facilities used.
+Combined with Data Tables, you can expand the scope and value of those relationships.
 See [metadata structures] and [reporting].